clemente-lab/CUTIE/README.md

 ### Usage ###
 ---

 The config file test_config.ini will need to be modified depending on the location of the input data files and the desired result for the output directory.
-In any given config file we have the given fields (see `/examples/config_template.ini`)
+In any given config file we have the given fields (see `/examples/config_template.ini`).
+Note that tidy dataframes have samples as rows, variables as columns; untidy denotes the converse.
+When you are ready, simply run `calculate_cutie.py -i <path_to_config_file>/<config_file>`.

 ```
 [input]
 samp_var1_fp: <path_to_df/df.csv>